-Nationals fans adjust expectations after skid, Scherzer news
+Nationals fans get empty feeling after 3 straight losses

 SUZUKI BETTER

-Nationals catcher Kurt Suzuki missed a second straight start with a hip flexor strain, but he’s feeling better and should be ready to go in Game 6 following an off day Monday, manager Dave Martinez said.
+Nationals catcher Kurt Suzuki missed a second straight game with a hip flexor strain, but he’s feeling better and should be ready to go in Game 6 following an off day Monday, Martinez said.

 Suzuki sustained the injury while chasing a pitch from behind the plate.
 Yan Gomes started at catcher.